Updated on May 5, 2021

 Based on CDC guidelines, if you think you may have COVID-19 and are experiencing minor symptoms, Blue Fish Pediatrics recommends you self-quarantine at home for at least 14 days and check our website for more information.
 For shorter quarantine information, click here.
 And please call us if you have additional questions.
 For severe symptoms, call ahead to your local Emergency Center prior to arriving or dial 911 if you need emergent care.

 How can I be tested for COVID-19?

-What happens if my child tests positive for Coronavirus?
+What happens if my child tests positive for COVID-19?

 Will taking Tamiflu help me protect myself from getting COVID-19?

 No, Tamiflu will not protect you from getting the novel coronavirus.
 Tamiflu is a drug to treat the flu, not a vaccine.
 The virus is so new and different that it needs its own vaccine.
 Researchers internationally have been working to develop antivirals, but at the present time, there is no specific treatment or vaccine.

 Studies suggest that coronaviruses may persist on surfaces for a few hours or up to several days.
 If you think a surface may be infected, clean it with simple disinfectant to kill the virus and protect yourself and others.

 There are several common coronaviruses that typically cause respiratory illness, like the common cold.
 Symptoms of COVID-19 can range from mild infection to severe respiratory illness.

 Is it safe to receive mail from any areas with confirmed cases of the Coronavirus?